Using a Self-Directed IRA When Investing for Retirement

-- If you're not eligible to contribute to a deductible IRA, you may be eligible to contribute to a Roth IRA, if your AGI is below $132,000 if you're single or $194,000 if you're married filing jointly.
+- If you're not eligible to contribute to a deductible IRA, you may be eligible to contribute to a Roth IRA.
+If your AGI is below $133,000 (single individuals) or $196,000 (married, filing jointly).

 - The above contribution limits can be found in Publication 590 at www.irs.gov.

 I've Set Up My Self-Directed IRA — What's Next?

 You've selected an administrator to act as the trustee of your account and facilitate investments on your behalf.
 They keep the books, disburse money, and collect profits for the IRA, but they may not give investment advice.
 So now comes the real work: you must go out and find the asset to invest in.
 You are completely responsible for the due diligence involved; once you've selected the property, business or asset, your administrator can assist you in the transaction.
 The key is, all income or proceeds from the investment are returned to the IRA.
 Transactions that can be interpreted as providing immediate financial gain to self-directed account or other disqualified persons holders are not allowed.